secretnamebasis/secret-site/README.md

 ## Testing
 When you `run_integration_test.sh`, you will find a timesstamped builds in `./build/` and logs in `./log/`.

-Alternatively, if you would like to just test the API:
+Alternatively, if you would like to test only the API:
 ```sh
 bin/test
 ```